Guides: Disability Specific Resources: Birth InjuryTweet

 This information guide is written by New Horizons Un-Limited.
 The guide provides information about this disability including Definition, Types, Causes, Characteristics, and Statistics.
 We envision a world with the inclusion and participation of individuals with disabilities in our communities, our workplaces and our lives so we also include information on Awareness, Viewpoint, Needs and Solutions, Therapy and Rehabilitation, On-line Discussion Forum, and where to go on the Internet to Learn More about this disability.

 This web site is not intended as legal advice on cerebral palsy, and is not a substitute for obtaining guidance from your own legal counsel about cerebral palsy litigation.
 It provides general educational information about the standards of care and causation issues that can arise in obstetrical malpractice and cerebral palsy litigation.
 Readers of the articles contained within this web site should not act upon the cerebral palsy information without first consulting with a lawyer who is experienced in evaluating and litigating cerebral palsy and obstetrical malpractice cases.

-The Center for Disease Control and Prevention and the National Center on Birth Defects and Developmental Disabilities offers the article, Learn the Signs, Act Early, which explains what to look for in developmental milestones in regard to controlling head, arm, leg, hand and body muscles in the developing infant.
+The Center for Disease Control and Prevention and the National Center on Birth Defects and Developmental Disabilities offers the article, Developmental Milestones, which explains what to look for in developmental milestones in regard to controlling head, arm, leg, hand and body muscles in the developing infant.

-Evaluating Brachial Plexus Birth Injuries from Brachial Plexus and Peripheral Nerve Injury Center, Department of Neurological Surgery, University of Pittsburg.
+Brachial Plexus Clinis from Brachial Plexus and Peripheral Nerve Injury Center, Department of Neurological Surgery, University of Pittsburg.
 This article describes the brachial plexus and resultant upper extremity injury due to a difficult birth as one of the most common injuries during the birthing process.
 The article discusses the Anatomy of the Injury, Examination and Diagnosis, Surgical Intervention, Recovery and Outcomes.